Olical/impl/README.md

 The syntax is essentially a Lisp with implied parenthesis based on new lines and indentation levels.
 Each line is a new list which is a child of the list at the previous level of indentation.
 Reducing the indentation level closes the lists.
 You can create a tree of lists by continually creating new lines and further levels of indentation (currently defined as two spaces).

-There are three special characters that allow you to combine lines where it makes sense so you don't have to rely on new lines and indentation in every situation.
+There are four special characters that allow you override the implicit lists where it makes sense so you don't have to rely on new lines and indentation in every situation.

  * `:` - Start a child list until the end of the line.
  * `;` - Break out of the current list.
  * `,` - Equivalent to `;:`, break out and create a new sibling list until the end of the line.
+ * `\` - Escape the next character, even if it's a new line or one of the previous special characters.
+This causes the reader to skip the next character no matter what.

 When writing an `if` that makes a call to a function, for example, you can use these special characters to make it a little more concise.